eth-vaw-glaciology/course-101-0250-00/src/logistics.md

 _Note that for evaluation will be considered the following (non-exhaustive) items: code correctness, style, and conciseness; implementation of demanded tasks; final layout and rendering, ..._

+-->

 ## Evaluation

-All homework assignments can be done alone or in groups of two.

 Enrolled ETHZ students will have to hand in on [Moodle]($(course_info["moodle_url"])) and [GitHub](https://github.com):

-1. Seven weekly assignments during the course's Part 1 and Part 2 constitute 65% of the final grade. **The best six out of seven homeworks will be counted**.
+1. Nine weekly assignments during the course constitute 35% of the final grade.
+The lowest grade will be dropped.
-2. A project developed during Part 3 of the course constitutes 35% of the final grade
+2. A project developed during the course constitutes 65% of the final grade

 **Project submission includes code in a Github repository and an automatically generated documentation**.